hackerschoice/hackerschoice.github.io/segfault/faq/index.md

 ```

 1. **How do I use reverse Port Forwarding**<a id="fwd"></a>
    Your server runs on a private IP space.
 You can connect out (to the Internet) but nobody can connect to back to your server.
-However, every server is assigned **one** PORT on a pbulic IP Address that is forwarded to your server.
+However, every server is assigned **one** PORT on a public IP Address that is forwarded to your server.
 It's a different IP & PORT for every server.
 During log in you will see a message that looks like this (example):
    ```
 [...]
 Reverse Port      : 185.117.118.23:1234
 [...]
 ```
-   That's your personal IP & PORT for reverse connctions.
+   That's your personal IP & PORT for reverse connections.
 Any connection to 185.117.118.23 on Port 1234 is forwarded to your server on port 1234.
 You can listen for the connection like so:
 ```
    nc -vnlp 1234
    # If this is for a connect-back shell then you likely like to press